805 Columbus Avenue

 - Applied cryptography

-- MS Computer Science – Carnegie Mellon University
+- MS in Computer Science, Carnegie Mellon University

 Field of research/teaching